 - Remove from the oven.
 The glaze should be sticky.
 Slice and serve with your choice of veggies.
 Yummy!

-- If you want to add a little kick of flavor, try adding some cloves, four peppercorns, and a little bit of chili pepper to the glaze.
+- For an extra kick: If you want it to be a bit spicier, try adding some cloves, four peppercorns, and a little bit of chili pepper to the glaze.

 - Easy Slow Cooker Recipes - Best Sausage Casserole

 The best, most filling sausage casserole/cassoulet recipe.
 Yummy and fairly healthy, guaranteed to be a big hit with the family.